-Birthright citizenship is a constitutional mandate in many countries, but you'd be surprised how many nations do not require that this notion be recognized as law.
-Despite the number of countries that do not enforce birthright citizenship as something you receive simply by being born, there are many countries that do in fact recognize birthright citizenship for anyone and everyone who is born within the country's borders.
+Birthright citizenship is a constitutional mandate in many countries, but nations do not require that this notion be recognized as law.
+Despite the number of countries that do not enforce birthright citizenship, many countries recognize birthright citizenship for anyone and everyone who is born within the country's borders.

-Even then, there are some countries that offer birthright citizenship on a conditional basis.
-Luxembourg, Guinea-Bissau, Azerbaijan, and Chad are four examples of national instances whereby a country does not always offer birthright citizenship, except for under certain circumstances.
-In total, there are thirty-five countries around the world with birthright citizenship as a national policy for all people born in these particular countries.
+Some countries offer birthright citizenship on a conditional basis.
+Luxembourg, Guinea-Bissau, Azerbaijan, and Chad do not always offer birthright citizenship, except under certain circumstances.
+Thirty-five countries around the world have birthright citizenship as a national policy.

 Antigua and Barbuda

 There are three ways of receiving citizenship in the Caribbean country of Antigua and Barbuda.
-Birthright citizenship is one way, with the other two ways of acquiring citizenship being by way of descent and by way of a process called naturalization.
-These two variations of obtaining citizenship are still valid, but they involve playing an active part in getting your own citizenship rather than receiving it at the time of your birth.
+Birthright citizenship is one way, with the other two ways of acquiring citizenship: descent and naturalization.
+These two variations of obtaining citizenship are still valid.
+Still, they involve playing an active part in getting your citizenship rather than receiving it at the time of your birth.

-As for birthright citizenship, any individual who was born in Antigua and Barbuda before, or on the day of, October 31st of 1981 are considered citizens by birth.
-Anyone born in the country prior to that date are not recognized as citizens under the birthright citizenship policy for the sole reason that the policy had not yet been put in place at the time of their births.
+As for birthright citizenship, any individual born in Antigua and Barbuda before or on October 31, 1981, are considered citizens by birth.
+Before that date, anyone born in the country is not recognized as citizens under the birthright citizenship policy because the policy had not yet been put in place at their births.

 In 1951, a document called the Pakistan Citizenship Act was passed.
-Under this official piece of legislature, anyone who is born in Pakistan after the passing of this Act is naturally and officially considered a citizen of the country of Pakistan.
-Interestingly enough, not only are people born into Pakistan following the passing of the Pakistan Citizenship Act considered citizens, but so is anyone who was born in Pakistan in the years prior to the Citizenship Act of 1951.
+Anyone born in Pakistan after the passing of this act is naturally and officially considered a citizen of the country of Pakistan, as is anyone born in Pakistan in the years before the act.

-Pakistan has a birthright citizenship ruling that accounts for everyone born in Pakistan, no matter on what date or during which year their births took place.
+Pakistan has a birthright citizenship ruling that accounts for everyone born in Pakistan, no matter what date or during which year their births took place.
 The Citizenship Act of Pakistan also defines two other ways of obtaining citizenship, including by descent or by legal migration.
-These three ways of acquiring citizenship in Pakistan are very similar, if not identical, to the citizenship processes of other countries around the world.
+These three ways of acquiring citizenship in Pakistan are very similar, if not identical, to other countries' citizenship processes around the world.

 The United States of America declared birthright citizenship for USA-born individuals in 1868, at which point it became part of the Constitution.
-Known as the Fourteenth Amendment in the United States, birthright citizenship is a way of mandating who is a citizen and who is not.
-Originally, the United States adapted birthright citizenship into its policies following the Civil War.
+The Fourteenth Amendment was adopted following the Civil War to grant citizenship to all former slaves brought to the United States.